Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Theoretical analysis of the at early times

-We observe in Figure~\ref{fig: Predicted NFA calcs} that the centered NFA correlations predicted with random matrix theory closely match the observed values, across individual four random seeds and for the average of the correlation across them.
+We observe in Figure~\ref{fig: Predicted NFA calcs} that the centered NFC predicted with random matrix theory closely matches the observed values, across individual four random seeds and for the average of the correlation across them.
 Crucially, a single neural network is used across the datasets, confirming the validity of the self-averaging assumption.
 The variation in the plot across seeds come from randomness in the sample of the data, which cause deviations from the adversarial construction.